 • Liability Insurance – This is the most basic type of insurance coverage.
 It helps cover the other driver’s costs if you cause an accident, such as the other party’s medical bills, property damage, and legal fees.
 Liability insurance protects you from paying out of pocket for these expenses.
 You can purchase bodily injury liability insurance and increase your property damage liability coverage.

 • Collision Coverage – Collision insurance helps pay for repairs to your vehicle after an accident, regardless of who caused the collision.
-This coverage is especially important if your car is damaged and you need to fix it quickly without draining your savings.
+This coverage is especially important if your car is damaged and you must fix it quickly without draining your savings.

 • Comprehensive Coverage – Comprehensive insurance covers damage to your vehicle from non-collision events, such as theft, vandalism, or natural disasters.
-It helps protect your finances by covering repair or replacement costs that aren’t related to an accident.
+It helps protect your finances by covering repair or replacement costs unrelated to an accident.

 • Uninsured/Underinsured Motorist Coverage – This type of coverage protects you if you’re in an accident with a driver who either doesn’t have insurance or doesn’t have enough to cover your losses.
 It ensures that you can still receive compensation for your injuries and property damage, even if the other driver cannot pay.